Lenovo's Yoga AIO 9i all-in-one desktop is a marvel of engineering

-(Pocket-lint) - The Lenovo Yoga AIO 9i is a slim and sleek all-in-one that's beautifully engineered to give you excellent performance in an attractive package.
+The Lenovo Yoga AIO 9i is a slim and sleek all-in-one that's beautifully engineered to give you excellent performance in an attractive package.

 This freshly announced desktop appeared as part of the company's announcements at CES 2023 alongside a number of other devices, but this might be one of the most visually striking.